ibm-cloud-docs/ContinuousDelivery/garage_method.md

 [Become an IBM Cloud Garage Method advocate](https://www.ibm.com/cloud/garage/content/course/gm_advocate){:external}.
 Take this advanced course to get experience with the practices and tools from the Cloud Garage Method.

 To see all of the Cloud Garage Method learning materials, see the [Cloud Garage Method Learning Lab](https://www.ibm.com/cloud/garage/category/courses){:external}.

+## {{site.data.keyword.DRA_short}} tutorials
+{: #gm_di_tutorials}

+[Integrate DevOps Insights with an IBM Continuous Delivery pipeline](https://www.ibm.com/cloud/garage/tutorials/integrate-devops-insights-with-cd-pipeline){:external}.
+Learn how to configure a CD pipeline to send, build, and deploy information to {{site.data.keyword.DRA_short}} and define policies that analyze deployment risk.

+[Integrate DevOps Insights with Jenkins](https://www.ibm.com/cloud/garage/tutorials/use-jenkins-plugin-to-post-data-to-devops-insights){:external}.
+Learn how to set up and use the {{site.data.keyword.DRA_short}} Jenkins plug-in to publish build, test, and deployment data to {{site.data.keyword.DRA_short}}.

+[Integrate DevOps Insights using the IBM Cloud CLI](https://www.ibm.com/cloud/garage/tutorials/use-cli-to-post-data-to-devops-insights){:external}.
+Learn how to set up the environment and use the CLI to publish build, test, and deployment data to {{site.data.keyword.DRA_short}}.